surfertas/deep_learning/projects/chestxray/README.md

 2. Got to `/experiments` and create a directory for your experiment.
 Create a params.json file and place in directory.
 (Check other experiments for inspiration.).
 Make sure to specify "experiment_name" as that will be used as the sub directory path to store the TFRecord files. (e.g. "experiment_name": "resnet_v2_50" -> `data/resnet_v2_50).
 Ideally name the experiments directory you will be using to the same name, e.g `/experiments/resnet_v2_50)

 3. Build the tfrecord dataset.
 Specify "dataset_size" in params.json file.
-Also make sure to specify the required sshape, "num_channels", and "image_size" for your input to the architecture you plan to use as the build process will resize the images appropriate for the given model.
+Also make sure to specify the required shape, "num_channels", and "image_size" for your input to the architecture you plan to use as the build process will resize the images appropriate for the given model.

 ```
 $ python build_tfrecord_dataset.py --model_dir ./experiments/resnet_v2_50/
 ```
 4. Check what devices are available.
-(When you are unsure if GPUs are available~
+(When you are unsure if GPUs are available)
 ```
 $ python check_devices.py
 ```